tonethar/IGME-330-Master/notes/HW-bulma-1.md

 - Here is the link to the 7th tutorial - [Bulma Tutorial (Product Page Build) #7 - Grid Columns (08:24)](https://www.youtube.com/watch?v=feGMqVSRnmI&list=PL4cUxeGkcC9iXItWKbaQxcyDT1u6E7a8a&index=7)

-- This tutorial will walk through how to
+- This tutorial will walk through how to set up a 3 column gird, with different width columns
 - Make a copy of **index-6.html** and name it **index-7.html**

 ### VII-A. Summary